mattermost/docs/source/developer/oauth-2-0-applications.rst

 .. image:: ../images/oauth2_authorization_screen.PNG

-Once authorized, the application receives an access token to perform requests on behalf of that user and has full access to perform any action that the user has permissions to.
+Once authorized, the application receives an access token to perform requests on behalf of that user.
+The application can then perform any action for which the user has permission.

 Users can view a list of authorized apps from **Account Settings > Security > OAuth 2.0 Applications**, and revoke authorization from this setting.